LoTRO Beginner Raid Guide / Gearing Your Character (Level 115) Update 22.2

 - Behave appropriately, we are all friends.

-- A character at level cap with reasonable equipment, Legendary items and virtues.
+- A character at level cap with reasonable equipment, Legendary items and high virtues.

 - Understanding of how your class works and it's uses, if you don't understand your class or any aspects of it, please take the time and investigate further, feel free to ask and get the info from your kinnies.